 - Your guests and furniture must not obstruct pedestrian traffic on the sidewalk.

 - Only rocking chairs provided by Housing & Residence Life may be brought outside.
-Housing & Residence Life will provide chains to all residents to secure these chairs.
+Housing & Residence Life will provide cables and locks to all residents to secure these chairs.
 It is preferred that chairs are kept inside when not in use.
-Residents are responsible for lost or damaged chains and rocking chairs.
+Residents are responsible for lost or damaged cables, locks, and rocking chairs.

 LAWN AND RANGE LOFT FURNITURE GUIDELINES

-Furniture in the Lawn and Range rooms, including loft structures, must comply with all applicable fire and safety codes.
-As the sprinklers are located on the entrance door wall of each room, each resident must comply with the following expectations:
+- Any personal furniture in the Lawn and Range rooms must comply with all applicable fire and safety codes.
+As the sprinklers are located on the entrance door wall of each room, each resident must comply with the following expectations for loft furniture that is not supplied by the University:

 - Loft furniture must be free standing and is not permitted on a wall with the door and sprinkler head or fireplace.